flip1995/r2c-clippy/r2c_feedback.md

 - No instructions for unittest.sh
 - How is output.json handled on large scale?
 Will it be uploaded in the database and overridden with each run of the analyzer for every project?
+- How to find the constants for the results analyzer?

 ## Tool